Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-17-22 Page Fetching and Replacement.md

 The OS keeps a pointer to a page in the circular cycle.
 When a replacement is required first page with a `ref_bit=0` gets replaced.
 On each clock interrupt all are set back to 0.

 ![second_chance](/img/second_chance.png)

+Each page is considered for replacement in a round robin manner.
+If the reference bit is zero then it will be replaced.
+If the bit is one then it will be set to zero and given a second chance.

+*If* all the bits were ones then one of them will be replaced anyway.

 #### Enhanced 2nd Chance
 We can add a modified/dirty bit.